Tuesday, September 15, 2009

 I can get her with me again.

-- I don't want her to choke herself in the black smoke of this Big City, I don’t want it to get herself lost in the many many traffic snarls here.
+I think I will bring it to this Big City, but then - I don't want her to choke herself in the black smoke of this Big City, I don’t want it to get herself lost in the many many traffic snarls here.

 I don't want to be its "beginning of the end".